+Pakistan ex-PM Khan’s custody extended by two weeks

 Pakistan ex-PM Imran Khan’s custody extended by two weeks in ‘cypher’ case

-Khan’s jail custody extended till September 13 to investigate him on charges of leaking state secrets, his lawyer says.
+Khan’s judicial custody extended till September 13 to investigate him on charges of leaking state secrets, his lawyer says.

 Former Pakistani Prime Minister Imran Khan has been sent to judicial remand for two weeks on charges of leaking state secrets, his lawyer says.